icpac-igad/sewaa-forecasts-package/README.md

 ## Accessing Forecast Products

-With a working setup, forecast data products will be generated and made avaiable through a website accessible at you [http://localhost](http://localhost)
+With a working setup, forecast data products will be generated and made avaiable through a website accessible to you at [http://localhost](http://localhost)